jamesklausmeyer/SOC-Home-Lab/docs/firewall-rules.md

 - Used built in pfSense diagnostics to send pings between interfaces to ensure no unintended inter VLAN traffic was permitted
 - Ran packet captures and observed performance of the rules

+## Lessons learned
+- Always enable logging on implicit deny rules for monitoring as well as troubleshooting purposes
+- Cut down rule lists with aliases and update them periodically
+- pfSense's firewall is stateful and doesn't require bi directional rules for the vast majority of traffic